Blosc/blogsite/posts/caterva-slicing-perf/index.rst

   :width: 80%
   :align: center

-As we can see, in the dimension 1 the performance is around the same order than HDF5 and Zarr (Zarr being a bit faster actually), but difference is not large, so that means that the overhead introduced by the second partition is not that important.
+As we can see, the performance in dim 1 is around the same order than HDF5 and Zarr (Zarr being a bit faster actually), but difference is not large, so that means that the overhead introduced purely by the second partition is not that important.
 However, in the other dimensions Caterva still outperforms (by far) Zarr and HDF5.
 This is because the two level partitioning works as intended here.

 A last hyper-slicing example
 ----------------------------

-This is a 4-dimensional array and has the following parameters:
+Let's see a final example showing the double partitioning working on a wide range of dimensions.
+In this case we choose a 4-dimensional array with the following parameters:

 .. code-block:: console